 With greater levels of institutional money pouring in, the industry moved from being a peer to peer lender to a marketplace lender, starting to behave more like a bank.

-In my last blog post, The Future of Peer to Peer Lending, I highlighted the increasing regulatory pressure that this sector will face, given its rapid growth rate.
+In previous blog posts, I highlighted the increasing regulatory pressure that this sector will face, given its rapid growth rate.
 Regulators have awoken to the potential that these new age players can impose a risk on the wider financial system.
 I concluded with the question asking whether we could see Basel III type of rules being imposed on marketplace lending.

 This City AM‘s article highlight’s regulatory concerns around marketplace lending.
 John Griffith-Jones, Chairman of the Financial Conduct Authority (FCA) told the Treasury Select Committee that